 How much are visits?

 Each visit is individualized for each patient depending on what the specific needs are.

 The initial evaluation is $175 and between 75 and 90 minutes long.
 This includes some treatment in most cases during that first visit.

 Follow-up visits are typically between 45 and 60 minutes.
-Price ranges from $115 to $140 per visit.
+Price ranges from $125 to $147 per visit.
 Exercise only visits, for example establishing individulized progressive exercises for those with Diastasis Recti, are $125.
-For those that require more massage or manual therapy the price can vary between $125 to $140.
+For those that require more massage or manual therapy the price can vary between $135 to $147.